Eastern & Oriental Express: Rolling stock

 The train is fully air-conditioned, and each compartment has an en-suite bathroom with shower and toilets.
 Haulage is provided by KTM diesel engines.

 The layout of many carriages and the comfort classes were also used for the designing of the Great South Pacific Express (now to be used as Belmond Andean Explorer).

 Train schedule

-Signage for Wild Malaysia route on Eastern and Oriental Express train.
+Signage for Wild Malaysia route on Eastern & Oriental Express train.

-As of 2024, the Eastern and Oriental Express operates two seasonal routes in 4 days 3 nights cruise tour.
+As of 2024, the Eastern & Oriental Express operates two seasonal routes in 4 days 3 nights cruise tour.
 Both routes starts and ends from Woodlands, with several stops for guided tour around Malaysia.

 Essence of Malaysia

 This route operates between November and February.
 Guests will bring on a tour to Pulau Payar in Langkawi and Penang on 4 days and 3 nights of tour.